openhab/openhab-addons/bundles/org.openhab.binding.hue/README.md

 |  0220       |    X   |     X      |       |          X        |

 Beside bulbs and luminaires the Hue binding supports some ZigBee sensors.
-Currently only Hue specific sensors are tested successfully (e.g. Hue Motion Sensor, Hue Dimmer Switch, Hue Tap).
+Currently only Hue specific sensors are tested successfully (e.g. Hue Motion Sensor, Hue Dimmer Switch, Hue Tap, CLIP Sensor).
 The Hue Motion Sensor registers a `ZLLLightLevel` sensor (0106), a `ZLLPresence` sensor (0107) and a `ZLLTemperature` sensor (0302) in one device.
+The Hue CLIP Sensor saves scene states with status or flag for HUE rules.
 They are presented by the following ZigBee Device ID and _Thing type_:

 | Device type                 | ZigBee Device ID | Thing type |